SEU-SSH/cisb-llm/README.md

 \n1.
 Did compiler accept the kernel code and compile it successfully?

 \n2.
-Is the issuer reporting a runtime bug, where before code semantic assumption was damaged during optimization or default behavior?
+Is the issuer reporting a runtime bug, where previous code semantic assumption was damaged during optimization or default behavior?

 \n3.
 Without optimization or default behavior, will the difference in Step 3 disappear?